eddpeterson/theBucketList/Readme.md

 * Timeline to integrate with Facebook and show not only past, but future

 ## BUGS
+* Rename button is not accessible for longer texts when Rename is wrapped on the second line.
+Bug is reproducible only if Rename is the only word on last line.
+Should place it on the left side as it was for Basecamp
 * Do not allow adding empty title goals in jQuery
 * When changing date, should automatically move todo to appropriate category
 * Rename functionality is buggy and need to create alternative